-Sub Principle Requirement reporting, and audit to deliver effective accountal Evidence Evaluation of Requirement Against Code (1 - not; 2 - partial; 3 - fully) Further Action Required 2.3 Ensuring robust arrangements for assessing the extent to which the principles contained in the Framework have been applied and publishing the results on this assessment including an action plan for improvement and evidence to demonstrate good governance (annual governance statement) Annual governance statement Code of Corporate Governance improvement actions published online 3 2.4 Ensuring that the Framework is applied to jointly managed or shared service organisations as appropriate Annual governance statement- included in annual accounts and publicly available 3 2.5 Ensuring the performance information that accompanies the financial statements is prepared on a consistent and timely basis and the statements allow for comparison with other similar organisations Recent review of annual account format to improve accessibility 3 3.
+Sub Principle menting good practices in transparency, report Requirement Evidence Evaluation of Further Ac Requirement Requirement Against Code (1 - not; 2 - partial; 3 - fully) Required 2.3 Ensuring robust arrangements for assessing the extent to which the principles contained in the Framework have been applied and publishing the results on this assessment including an action plan for improvement and evidence to demonstrate good governance (annual governance statement) Annual governance statement Code of Corporate Governance improvement actions published online 3 2.4 Ensuring that the Framework is applied to jointly managed or shared service organisations as appropriate Annual governance statement- included in annual accounts and publicly available 3 2.5 Ensuring the performance information that accompanies the financial statements is prepared on a consistent and timely basis and the statements allow for comparison with other similar organisations Recent review of annual account format to improve accessibility 3 3.
 Assurance and effective accountability 3.1 Ensuring that recommendations for corrective action made by external audit are acted upon Recommendations made by external audit acted upon Audit Scotland Annual Audit Report to Members and the Controller of Audit East Renfrewshire Best Value report 3 3.2 Ensuring an effective internal audit service with direct access to members is in place which provides assurance with regard to governance arrangements and recommendations are acted upon Compliance with CIPFA's statement on the role of the head of internal audit Compliance with public sector internal audit standards 3 3.3 Welcoming peer challenge, reviews and inspections from regulatory bodies and implementing recommendations Recommendations made by peer reviews/inspections/regulatory and bodies considered and included in plans for implementation e.g. thematic review cycle in schools 3

-Sub Principle Requirement reporting, and audit to deliver effective accounta Evidence Evaluation of Requirement Against Code (1 - not; 2 - partial; 3 - fully) Further Action Required 3.4 Gaining assurance on risks associated with delivering services through third parties and that this is evidenced in the annual governance statement Annual Governance Statement 3 3.5 Ensuring that when working in partnership, arrangements for accountability are clear and that the need for wider public accountability has been recognised and met Community Planning Partnership governance arrangements Ongoing approach to community engagement, participation and feedback on decisions 3
+Principle G: Implementing good practices in transparency, reporting, and audit to deliver effective accountability Sub Principle Requirement Evidence Evaluation of Requirement Against Code (1 - not; 2 - partial; 3 - fully) Further Action Required 3.4 Gaining assurance on risks associated with delivering services through third parties and that this is evidenced in the annual governance statement Annual Governance Statement 3 3.5 Ensuring that when working in partnership, arrangements for accountability are clear and that the need for wider public accountability has been recognised and met Community Planning Partnership governance arrangements Ongoing approach to community engagement, participation and feedback on decisions 3